davidebbo/davidebbo.github.io/_posts/2015-01-16-azure-resource-manager-client.markdown

 }
 ```

+Note how the API version in passed on the query string.
+This is true of all calls to the ARM API.

 Since most requests are made on a subscription, lets make our life easier and set up a variable for the root of the path that captures the subscription:

     set SUB=/subscriptions/9033bcf4-c3c2-4f82-9e98-1cc531f1a8a8